 The financial terms of our agreements with CROs are subject to negotiation, vary from contract to contract, and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the clinical expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of milestones.
 In accruing service fees, we estimate the time period over which services will be performed, enrollment of patients, number of sites activated and the level of effort expended in each period.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or amount of prepaid expense accordingly.
 Significant judgments and estimates are made in determining the accrued balances at the end of any reporting period.
-Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us reporting amounts that are too high or too low in any particular period.
+Although we do not expect our relative to the actual status and timing of services performed may vary and may result in us reporting amounts that are too high or too low in any particular period.